 12) Get an inventory of every process in your system that uses machine intelligence.

 Each One Model customer decides how specific models will be run for them, and how to apply One AI.
-These predictive models typically include attrition risk, time to fill, promotability, and head count forecast.
+These predictive models typically include attrition risk, time to fill, promotability, and headcount forecast.
 Customers own every model and the result generated within their One Model tool.

 One AI empowers our customers to combine the appropriate science with a strong awareness of their business needs.
-Our most productive One AI users utilize the tool by asking it good business questions, understanding all relative data ethics, and providing appropriate guidance to their organization.
+Our most productive One AI users utilize the tool by asking it critical business questions, understanding all relative data ethics, and providing appropriate guidance to their organization.